Daniel Bullocks

-Daniel Bullocks (born February 28, 1983) is an American football coach and former player.
+Daniel Bullocks (born February 28, 1983) is an American football coach and former player who is the cornerbacks coach for the Green Bay Packers of the National Football League (NFL).
 He played football professionally as safety in the National Football League (NFL) with the Detroit Lions from 2006 to 2010.
 He was selected by the Lions in the second round of the 2006 NFL draft following his college football playing career at Nebraska.

 Early life

 Bullocks attended Hixson High School in Chattanooga, Tennessee, along with his brother Josh from 1997 to 2001.
 Daniel and Josh were both multi-sport standouts participating in track and field, as well as excelling in football.
 Daniel played quarterback throughout his high school career while Josh played running back.
 The Bullocks brothers led the Hixson Wildcats to four consecutive TSSAA football playoff appearances.
 Daniel and Josh were heavily recruited by several NCAA Division I schools including the University of Tennessee before deciding to attend the University of Nebraska–Lincoln.
 Daniel and Josh both graduated from Hixson High School in 2001.